Property-Meld/postgres-docker/README.md

 # Description
-This is a custome image based of CircleCI's postgres.
+This is a custom image based of CircleCI's postgres.
 We are adjusting some of the config in `postgresql.conf` to avoid running into errors when running many tests in parallel.
 ## Publishing a new image
 ### Build a new version
 `docker build ./ -t propertymeld/postgres`